Training the future… USING THE PAST!

 *Taken from the Maggie Valley Rally's website

-For example, figuring out how use a Ford transmission with a Chrysler engine and a Chevrolet rear axle and what is necessary to design and fabricate to make all that work together and function correctly.
+For example, students may need to determine how to integrate a Ford transmission with a Chrysler engine and a Chevrolet rear axle—designing and fabricating the components necessary for these systems to function together safely and effectively.

-For example if a 33 Ford business coupe is the base vehicle for the Rod build, finished Rod should not look like a traditional 33 Ford coupe with misc. parts bolted or glued to it.
-Body/cab should be from one vehicle, frame from another, engine from a completely different vehicle, and so on.
+For instance, if a 1933 Ford business coupe is used as the foundational vehicle, the completed project should not look like a standard 1933 Ford with miscellaneous parts attached.
+The body may come from one vehicle, the frame from another, the engine from a third, and so on.

 Rat Rod Interior